OneKeyHQ/documents/docs/Extension/03-Best Practices/registering-function-names.md

 # Registering Your Contract's Method Names

-MetaMask uses the Parity on-chain registry of function signatures to display method names on the confirm screen.
+OneKey uses the Parity on-chain registry of function signatures to display method names on the confirm screen.
-For many common method names, like token methods, this allows MetaMask to successfully look up the method names by their [method signature](https://solidity.readthedocs.io/en/v0.4.21/abi-spec.html).
+For many common method names, like token methods, this allows OneKey to successfully look up the method names by their [method signature](https://solidity.readthedocs.io/en/v0.4.21/abi-spec.html).
-However, sometimes you're using a method that is not in that on-chain registry, and MetaMask will simply display `Contract Interaction` to the user.
+However, sometimes you're using a method that is not in that on-chain registry, and OneKey will simply display `Contract Interaction` to the user.

-To add your contract's function names to this registry so it shows in the MetaMask interface, follow the below steps.
+To add your contract's function names to this registry so it shows in the OneKey interface, follow the below steps.

 1. Go to the [Mainnet Parity signature registration contract on etherscan](https://etherscan.io/address/0x44691b39d1a75dc4e0a0346cbb15e310e6ed1e86#writeContract)

-2. Connect MetaMask
+2. Connect OneKey

 3. Use etherscan's write contract feature to input the string value (without quotes or spaces) to the register function